Jezebel

 Jezebel, an Anglicized form of the Hebrew name אִיזֶבֶל (ʾIzeḇel), is often interpreted as meaning “Where is the Lord?”—a phrase linked to Baal worship rituals.
 As queen, according to the Hebrew Bible, Jezebel promoted the worship of Baal and Asherah in Samaria, clashing with the followers of Yahweh, killing prophets, and challenging established religious norms.
 Notable events in her biblical narrative include her conflict with the prophet Elijah, the orchestrated execution of Naboth to secure a vineyard for Ahab, and her violent death at the hands of Jehu, fulfilling Elijah’s prophecy.
-Scholars debate the historicity of her story, noting inconsistencies and theological bias in the biblical accounts, though some evidence, such as royal seals and extrabiblical records, suggest she may have been a real political figure engaged in the complex religious and dynastic politics of her time.
+Scholars debate the historicity of her story, noting inconsistencies and theological bias in the biblical accounts.
+Some evidence exists in the form of royal seals and extrabiblical records, suggesting that she may have been a real political figure engaged in the complex religious and dynastic politics of her time.

 Over centuries, Jezebel became a cultural symbol associated with false prophets, manipulative women, and promiscuity.
 In Christian traditions, she was seen as leading others into idolatry and sin, and her image influenced medieval and modern perceptions of powerful or nonconforming women.
 The concept of the “Jezebel spirit” has emerged in some American Christian circles, portraying her as a demonic influence in spiritual and political contexts.
 Jezebel has also permeated popular culture through literature, music, and film, often reinterpreted as a misunderstood or vilified figure, inspiring works ranging from William Wyler's 1938 film Jezebel to contemporary songs, novels, and feminist scholarship that challenge traditional portrayals of her character.

 Meaning of name

-Jezebel is the Anglicized transliteration of the Hebrew ʾIzeḇel.
+Jezebel is the Anglicized transliteration of איזבל.
 The Oxford Guide to People & Places of the Bible states that the name is "best understood as meaning 'Where is the Lord?'" (אֵיזֶה בַּעַל), a ritual cry from worship ceremonies in honor of Baal during periods of the year when the god was considered to be in the underworld.
-Alternatively, a feminine Punic name noted by the Corpus Inscriptionum Semiticarum, 𐤁𐤏𐤋𐤀𐤆𐤁𐤋, may have been a cognate to the original form of the name, as the Israelites were known to often alter personal names which invoked the names of foreign gods (cf. instances for Baal, Mephibosheth and Ish-bosheth).
+Alternatively, a feminine Punic name noted by the Corpus Inscriptionum Semiticarum, 𐤁𐤏𐤋𐤀𐤆𐤁𐤋, may have been a cognate to the original form of the name, as the Israelites were known to often alter personal names which invoked the names of foreign gods.